pingcap/docs-cn/tidb-binlog/deploy-tidb-binlog.md

         # zookeeper-addrs = "127.0.0.1:2181"
         # kafka-addrs = "127.0.0.1:9092"
         # kafka-version = "0.8.2.0"
+        # The maximum number of messages (number of binlogs) in a broker request.
+If it is left blank or a value smaller than 0 is configured, the default value 1024 is used.
         # kafka-max-messages = 1024
+        # The maximum size of a broker request (unit: byte).
+The default value is 1 GiB and the maximum value is 2 GiB.
+        # kafka-max-message-size = 1073741824

         # the topic name of the Kafka cluster that saves the binlog data.
-The default value is <cluster-id>_obinlog
+The default value is <cluster-id>_obinlog.
         # To run multiple Drainers to replicate data to the same Kafka cluster, you need to set different `topic-name`s for each Drainer.
         # topic-name = ""
         ```